javalent/initiative-tracker/README.md

 #### Previous Combatant

 If the encounter is active, this command can be used to make the previous enabled combatant active (similar to clicking the `Previous` button).

+## Saving Encounters

+If an encounter is in-progress (combat has been started), the plugin will automatically track it and reload the encounter state when Obsidian is re-opened.

+You can also save and load encounters by opening the initiative tracker menu and choosing "Save Encounter" or "Load Encounter".

+Saving an encounter saves a **snapshot** of the encounter at that moment.
+Any further changes to the encounter will not be saved -- it must be saved again.

 # Settings